Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 If you encountered VMware error “virtual machine disk consolidation is needed”, what does it mean and how can you solve it?
 Here are possible reasons and 2 proven fixes.

-Error: VMware Virtual machine disk consolidation is needed
+Error: virtual machine consolidation needed status

 Sometimes you may see a warning “virtual machine disks consolidation is needed” in the console of Vmware vSphere 5, 6.5, 6.7, etc. It is usually reported in the Summary tab of a VM, indicating that the snapshot deletion process is not completed successfully.

-What is virtual machine disk consolidation and why is it necessary
+What is virtual machine disk consolidation and why is it necessary?

 In general, virtual disk consolidation is a process of merging snapshots into the original virtual machine.